-AODA Requirement Implementation Deadline SHN Status Training Provide accessible customer service training for staff and volunteers to serve customers of all abilities and keep a written record of training January 1, 2010 Compliant Feedback Create accessible ways for people to provide feedback TransportationProvide accessible transportation services July 1, 2011 N/A. SHN does not manage or provide transportation services Employment Provide accessible emergency and public safety information Provide accessible emergency information to staff January 1, 2012 Compliant Policy Create an accessibility policy and make the policy public Create a multi-year accessibility plan to help achieve accessibility goals and make the plan public January 1, 2013 Compliant Procurement Buy goods, services or facilities that are accessible to people with disabilities - where possible accessibility design, criteria and features are included in bid requirement documents and other methods of purchasing new goods, services or facilities
+AODA Requirement Implementation Deadline SHN Status Provide accessible customer service training for staff and volunteers to serve customers of all abilities and keep a written record of training January 1, 2010 Compliant Feedback Create accessible ways for people to provide feedback January 1, 2010 Compliant Transportation Provide accessible transportation services July 1, 2011 N/A. SHN does not manage or provide transportation services Employment Provide accessible emergency and public safety information Provide accessible emergency information to staff January 1, 2012 Compliant Create an accessibility policy and make the policy public Create a multi-year accessibility plan to help achieve accessibility goals and make the plan public January 1, 2013 Compliant Buy goods, services or facilities that are accessible to people with disabilities - where possible accessibility design, criteria and features are included in bid requirement documents and other methods of purchasing new goods, services or facilities January 1, 2013 Compliant

-AODA Requirement Implementation Deadline SHN Status Self-Service Kiosk Include accessibility features when purchasing or designing self-service kiosks (including any interactive electronic terminals that people use to pay parking fees, validate tickets, or access information) Make it easy for people with disabilities to provide feedback Train all employees and volunteers on accessibility requirements that apply to their job duties and policies and procedures Ensure new websites or old websites being significantly updated are accessible January 1, 2014 Compliant Employment Make employment practices accessible, including how SHN hires, retains, and provides career development opportunities Document processes for developing individual accommodation plans and return-to-work plans Make public information accessible when requested January 1, 2015 Compliant Design of Public Spaces Make new or redeveloped public spaces accessible January 1, 2016 Compliant File accessibility reports based on stated deadlines in the AODA December 31, 2020 Compliant Accessible Websites and Web Content The Integrated Accessibility Standard requires that SHN's websites meet criteria for accessibility.
-January 1, 2021 Compliant
+AODA Requirement Implementation Deadline SHN Status Include accessibility features when purchasing or designing self-service kiosks (including any interactive electronic terminals that people use to pay parking fees, validate tickets, or access information) January 1, 2013 Compliant Make it easy for people with disabilities to provide feedback Train all employees and volunteers on accessibility requirements that apply to their job duties and policies and procedures Ensure new websites or old websites being significantly updated are accessible January 1, 2014 Compliant Make employment practices accessible, including how SHN hires, retains, and provides career development opportunities Document processes for developing individual accommodation plans and return-to-work plans January 1, 2014 Compliant Information and Communications • Make public information accessible when requested January 1, 2015 Compliant Design of Public Spaces Make new or redeveloped public spaces accessible January 1, 2016 Compliant File accessibility reports based on stated deadlines in the AODA December 31, 2020 Compliant Accessible Websites and Web Content.
+Make all new and refreshed Internet websites and web content on those sites conform with WCAG 2.0 level A January 1, 2021 Compliant